Open-CMSIS-Pack/CMSIS-Driver_STM32/README.md

 This is the development repository of the **CMSIS-Driver interface to STM32Cube HAL** (called Driver API Shim Interface below).

-> **Note:** This is currently Work in Progress.
-Final release is expected in Q3'2024.

 User applications and middleware components use [CMSIS-Driver](https://arm-software.github.io/CMSIS_6/latest/Driver/index.html) to achieve better code reuse and simplify integration in various ecosystems.
 CMSIS-Driver are generic and independent of a specific RTOS making it reusable across a wide range of supported microcontroller devices.

 STM32 microcontrollers already provide powerful drivers, however with a different API interface, call STM32Cube HAL.
 With this **Driver API Shim Interface** the CMSIS standards can be used by the software ecosystem and application developers.